worldmobilegroup/aya-node/docs/guide_join_devnet.md

 The validator should start syncing, if there is a problem check the path to the `aya-node` binary and the `wm-devnet-chainspec.json`.

-Stop the aya-node again by hitting Ctrl+C.
+Stop the aya-node again by pressing Ctrl+C.

-### Creating systemd service
+### Creat systemd service
 Next we create the systemd service:

 ```bash
 sudo nano /etc/systemd/system/aya-node.service
 ```

-Copy the following content to the file and make sure to adjust the PATH to the file `start_aya_validator.sh` we have created in the last step.
+Copy the following content to the file and make sure to adjust the `/PATH/TO/` the file `start_aya_validator.sh` we created in the last step.
 ```
 [Unit]
 Description=AyA Node